blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 Stop obsessing over model architectures and learn the systems side.
 You will have time to make those better but at the end of the day, reliability trumps accuracy when you're dealing with real-world applications.
 Your 99.9% accurate model is worthless if it crashes every 10 minutes.

 The ring buffer is just one piece of the puzzle, but it's a perfect example of how old-school computer science concepts still matter.
 Sometimes the most important part of your system is the part that just quietly does its job in the background.

-We'll explore more of this boring-but-actually-important stuff in other posts.
+Don't get me wrong, the fancy AI models are important too.
+Better architectures, smarter training techniques, more efficient inference, that stuff matters.
+But it only matters if you can actually deploy it reliably.
+We'll explore both sides in future posts: the boring infrastructure that makes things work and the cutting-edge AI that makes them smart.